pingcap/docs/tidb-resource-control.md

 #### Slow queries and corresponding system table

-When you enable resource control, the [slow query log](/identify-slow-queries.md) of TiDB and the corresponding system table [`INFORMATION_SCHEMA.SLOW_QUERY`](/information-schema/information-schema-slow-query.md) contain the resource group and RU consumption of the corresponding SQL.
+When you enable resource control, the [slow query log](/identify-slow-queries.md) of TiDB and the corresponding system table [`INFORMATION_SCHEMA.SLOW_QUERY`](/information-schema/information-schema-slow-query.md) contain the resource group, RU consumption of the corresponding SQL and the time spent waiting for available RUs.

 #### `statements_summary`